Eligibility, Application, and Selection

 For further information on this process, contact email@example.com

-An invitation will be sent to eligible students in mid-January 2021.
+An invitation will be sent to eligible first-year students in mid-January 2022.

 Interested applicants must submit the following items as part of the application: